Hollywood Heights, Los Angeles: Notable places

-Notoriety
+Notable events

 From February to April 1964, a ten-week standoff known as the "Siege of Fort Anthony" occurred between Los Angeles County sheriff's deputies and a former Marine named Steven Anthony, who was armed with a shotgun and challenging an eminent domain-based eviction from his home on Alta Loma Terrace.
 After Anthony's arrest, his home was razed to make room for the Hollywood Museum, which was never built, and parking for the Hollywood Bowl.
 Bette Davis had lived in the same house when she first moved to Hollywood.

 On July 1, 1969, Charles Manson shot a drug dealer named Bernard Crowe in the home of Charles "Tex" Watson's ex-girlfriend, Rosina Kroner, in the Franklin Garden Apartments.
 Crowe had threatened the Manson Family after being scammed out of $2500 by Watson.
 Crowe survived the shooting but did not report it to police.
 Ten years earlier, Manson had lived directly across the street at 6871 Franklin Avenue, in apartment 306 of what was then called the Bienvenue Hotel Apartments.
 At that time, he ran a bogus talent agency, 3-Star Enterprises, that also served as a front for a prostitution ring, and he was arrested twice in 1959 while living there.

 The Divine Light Mission in America was started in a house at 6861 Alta Loma Terrace.
 Its leader, Guru Maharaj Ji, spoke there in 1971 when he arrived in the United States from India at age 13.